jelhub/scimgateway/README.md

 - **loglevel** - error or debug.
 Output to console and logfile `logs\plugin-saphana.log` (debug not sent to console)

 - **localhostonly** - true or false.
 False means gateway accepts incoming requests from all clients.
-True means traffic from only localhost (127.0.0.1) is accepted (gateway must then be installed on the Provisioning Server).
+True means traffic from only localhost (127.0.0.1) is accepted (gateway must then be installed on the CA Connector Server).

 - **port** - Gateway will listen on this port number.
 Clients (e.g. Provisioning Server) will be using this port number for communicating with the gateway.
 For endpoint the port is the port number used by plugin for communicating with SAP Hana